avaapm/TurkishNamedEntityRecognition/README.md

 # Named entity recognition in Turkish: A comparative study with detailed error analysis

-This repository contains the results of each evaluation repeat and the details of statistical test result in the paper "Named entity recognition in Turkish: A comparative study with detailed error analysis".
-This study provides a comparative analysis on the performances of state-of-the-art approaches for Turkish named entity recognition using existing datasets with varying domains.
-The study includes a detailed error analysis that examines both quantitative (varying entity lengths and changing word orders) and qualitative (ambiguous entities and noisy texts) factors that can affect the model performance.
+This repository contains the implementation codes, results of each evaluation repeat, and the details of statistical test results in the paper "Named entity recognition in Turkish: A comparative study with detailed error analysis".
+This study provides a comparative analysis on the performances of the state-of-the-art approaches for Turkish named entity recognition using existing datasets with varying domains.
+The study includes a detailed error analysis that examines both quantitative (entity types, varying entity lengths, and changing word orders) and qualitative (ambiguous entities and noisy texts) factors that can affect the model performance.

 ## Evaluation Results